Shows up in bubble wrap

 - Flight Rising alludes to it in the description of the Four-Eyed Phylactery item: "Someone in your lair picked up this 'haunted doll' as a gift in the easternmost bay of the realm."
 Doubles as a Shout-Out to Haunted Doll Watch, mentioned below.

 - My Brother, My Brother and Me features a recurring bit called Haunted Doll Watch, in which Justin reads sale listings for allegedly haunted dolls posted online.
 More often than not, they came from eBay.

 - An early Sequential Art storyline had Pip getting carried away in an auction for a rare comic book issue, getting a winning bid of several thousand dollars that he couldn't afford to pay.

 - eBay has been referenced multiple times on Square Root of Minus Garfield:

-- XKCD with this strip, which is later referenced in the mouseover text of this one.
+- This strip of XKCD features Black Hat Guy selling an eBay user more than he bargained for, which is later referenced in the mouseover text of this one.

 - The Amazing World of Gumball has JUNK.

 - In the Futurama episode "A Leela of her Own", apparently "eBay" was a very popular name for Leela to make autographs out to.